Welcome to Metropolitan Police Heritage

 - facilitate and carry out research on policing London 1829 to present day;

-- advise family and local historians interested in police activities and police ancestors;
+- advise family and local historians interested in police activities and police ancestors; for more information see our Met Police Family History page via the Police Heritage page.

 - act as a gateway to volunteer activities to these ends.